 Cost-benefit analysis is essential to risk mitigation because it helps decision-makers justify investments in mitigating potential hazards.
 It involves weighing the costs of various mitigation strategies against their potential benefits.

-A thorough cost-benefit analysis ensures that resources are allocated effectively and efficiently, thereby minimizing the impact of risks on an organization’s operations.
+A thorough cost-benefit analysis ensures that risk game resources are allocated effectively and efficiently, thereby minimizing the impact of risks on an organization’s operations.

-Additionally, likelihood analysis is critical in determining which risks pose the greatest threat to an organization and should be prioritized for mitigation efforts.
+Additionally, likelihood analysis is critical in determining which risks pose the greatest threat to an organization and a risk cards should be prioritized for mitigation efforts.

-In risk transfer, the organization shifts potential liabilities to a third party through contractual agreements or insurance policies, akin to passing on a baton in a relay race.
+In risk transfer, the player or organization shifts potential liabilities to a third party through contractual agreements or insurance policies, akin to commanders passing on responsibilities in a strategic battle.

 Insurance coverage is one of the most common forms of risk transfer businesses use to manage their risks.
 Insurance companies provide liability protection for businesses against potential lawsuits related to their operations.